-- f) Relevant proposals should demonstrate that: - i) the installation is the minimum required for the efficient operation of the network; - all opportunities to make the most efficient use of existing telecommunication site have been explored fully such as: mast sharing, use of existing buildings or structures; - iii) no other suitable sites are available. - g) All relevant proposals (including prior approvals) will need to submit: - i) evidence that the proposal is the least environmentally harmful option; - ii) a statement that self-certifies that the cumulative exposure will not exceed the guidelines of the International Commission on Non-Ionising Radiation Protection (ICNIRP). - h) The location and appearance of the proposed apparatus and associated structures should seek to minimise impact on the visual amenity, character or appearance of the surrounding area/host building. - i) Conditions or planning obligations may be used to secure landscaping as well as restoration of the site if operation ceases.
+- c) Relevant proposals should demonstrate that: - i) the installation is the minimum required for the efficient operation of the network; - all opportunities to make the most efficient use of existing telecommunication site have been explored fully such as: mast sharing, use of existing buildings or structures; - iii) no other suitable sites are available. - d) All relevant applications for planning permission shall submit; - i) evidence that the proposal is the least environmentally harmful option; - a statement that self-certifies that the cumulative exposure will not exceed the guidelines of the International Commission on Non-Ionising Radiation Protection (ICNIRP).

+- e) The location and appearance of the proposed apparatus and associated structures should seek to minimise impact on the visual amenity, character or appearance of the surrounding area/host building. - f) Conditions or planning obligations may be used to secure landscaping as well as restoration of the site if operation ceases.